MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-active-directory.md

 description: "Provides admins with information about activatinng volume licensed versions of Office 2019 and Office 2016 by using Active Directory."
 ---

-# Activate Office volume licensed versions of Office by using Active Directory
+# Activate volume licensed versions of Office by using Active Directory

 ***Applies to:*** *Volume licensed versions of Office 2019 and Office 2016, including Project and Visio*